yizhouzhao/VRKitchen2.0-Tutorial/docs/source/start/overview.rst

 Articulated objects can be defined as objects composed of more than one rigid parts.
 In our daily life, humans are constantly interacting with a lot of articulated objects such as *door, keyboard, light switch,* and e.t.c.
 The rigidbody, softbody, articulated object, and liquid compose a large part of our interaction with the world.

-In this tutorial: :ref:`Tutorial Articulated Object`, we present how to parse articulated objects in SAPIEN (a realistic and physics-rich simulated environment) into `Omniverse`, and present their potential applications for dynmaic controls in the virtual environment.
+In this tutorial: :ref:`Tutorial Articulated Object`, we present how to parse articulated objects in SAPIEN :cite:`xiang2020sapien` (a realistic and physics-rich simulated environment) into `Omniverse`, and present their potential applications for dynmaic controls in the virtual environment.

 .. image:: ./img/articulated_body1.png
    :alt: articulated_body1
    :width: 100%

+.. bibliography:: refs.bib